 Eddie Casey is Chief Economist and Head of Secretariat.
 He was seconded to the Council in 2013 and joined as an Economist in 2014.
 He was previously employed as an Economist in the NTMA and as a Research Assistant in the ESRI and Central Bank of Ireland.
 His research has primarily focused on macroeconomic analysis/forecasting.
 Eddie holds a PhD in Macroeconomics from University College Dublin, and first-class honours degrees in M.Sc.
 Financial Economics and B.A.
-Economics from UCC and is completing a Ph.D in Economics at UCD.
+Economics from University College Cork.

 Niall Conroy is an Economist in the Irish Fiscal Advisory Council.
 Prior to joining the Secretariat in November 2015, he worked at the Economic and Social Research Institute, where his work focused on macroeconomic modelling and forecasting.
 Niall holds first class honours degrees in M.A.
 (Economics) and B.A.
 (Economics and Mathematical Studies) from UCD.